 Linkages to Adult Service Providers

 Educational staff members work closely with community-based agencies to link participants with appropriate services.

-The Transition program is designed to provide young adults ages 18 -22 with moderate to severe disabilities an opportunity to meet their IEP transition goals in a community-based setting.
-The program empowers participants through independent skill development and participation in vocational, social, recreational, and daily-living activities.
+The TEAMS Transition program is designed to provide students with moderate to severe disabilities an opportunity to meet their IEP goals in a variety of educational and community-based settings.
+The program empowers participants through independent skill development and participation in instructional, vocational, social, recreational, and daily-living activities.

 Regular Summer School Monday 8:00am-1:30pm Closed Tuesday - Friday 8:00am-2:45pm Closed